 By then setting up novel models and platforms for drug testing, Veronique subsequently attracted consultancy contracts which helped bridge salaries for research assistants, allowing the group to maintain its momentum.

 Mentor and adviser

-These interactions with the pharmaceutical industry have not only facilitated the translatability of the lab’s research, but have also contributed to Veronique’s continued development as a leader and mentor.
-She advises major funders and pharmaceutical companies on strategic direction in neuro-immunology, and leverages her networks to support trainees interested in transitioning to industry.
+These interactions with the pharmaceutical industry have not only facilitated the translatability of the lab’s research but have also contributed to Veronique’s continued development as a leader and mentor.
+She advises major funders and pharmaceutical companies on strategic direction in neuro-immunology and leverages her networks to support trainees interested in transitioning to the industry.

 Interaction with pharmaceutical companies has been an integral part of Veronique’s research success and importantly has led to target discoveries that may lead to new drug development for neurological disease.

 Discover more about the University of Edinburgh’s therapeutic discovery capability at Bench to Bedside — Edinburgh Innovations.